SurajBilgi/SurajB-FaceRecognition/README.md

 #  New Features!

   - Creates a New set of Dataset along with Masks annotation
-  - Detects weather the Person is wearing Mask or Not.
+  - Detects whether the Person is wearing Mask or Not.

 # Installation